SimpleCaptcha for Servers

 I fixed the code and recompiled it.
 You can download the fixed JAR file here.
 Do not forget to set the system property java.awt.headless to true, e.g. by specifying Djava.awt.headless=true at command line.

-9 Responses to “SimpleCaptcha for Servers”
+9 replies on “SimpleCaptcha for Servers”

 HI ,